rnnbrwn/dotfiles/README.md

 # .dotfiles

-Everything taken from here: https://www.youtube.com/watch?v=r_MpUP6aKiQ
+Everything taken from Patrick McDonald's Udemy course, "Dotfiles from Start to Finish..."